Let's not beat around the bush; you want to get rid of excess fat from your body and get closer to your ideal weight in the shortest possible time.

 The beauty of the program is that it gets easier the closer you get to your target weight.

 It's hard to say what anyone's ideal weight is.
 Most men would look pretty good when below 20 percent body fat (PBF).
 At 25% they still have a muffin top: they're still sucking their abdomen in when they walk past a mirror or shop window!

 At 15% body fat men will look very sharp.
 The six pack may well have revealed itself after hibernating under a layer of fat.
 You wouldn't win a marathon or the Tour de France very often if you were much more than 6%.

-For women aiming to get closer to their ideal weight, 30% percent body fat is a reasonable target, but it depends a lot on breast development.
+For women aiming to get closer to their ideal weight, the targets are roughly 10% higher than those for men.
+30% percent body fat is a reasonable target, but it depends a lot on breast development.
 Chiseled and under 25% is achievable for women who are regular, vigorous exercisers.